Where to eat in New York

 In New York eat with a view

-It is a special pleasure in New Yorkif you can enjoy a great view during the meal.
+It is a special pleasure in New York if you can enjoy a great view during the meal.
 There are a number of restaurants where this is possible.
-One thing we present here:
+One we present here:

 The River Café

-Probably one of the best known restaurants with a great view of New York is the River Café (Brooklyn, Brooklyn) on Brooklyn.
+Probably one of the best known restaurants with a great view of New York is the River Café (Brooklyn, Brooklyn) in Brooklyn.
 The restaurant is located below the Brooklyn Bridge.
-His guests look out over the bridge and skyline from New York to the Statue of Liberty while they eat.
+Its guests look out over the bridge and skyline of New York all the way to the Statue of Liberty while they eat.
 The fact that The River Café is the proud owner of a Michelin star makes dining at this restaurant a special treat.
 Reservation is recommended: Tel.
 718-522-5200

-Lunch in Manhattan - it has to be done quickly
+Lunch in Manhattan - it has to be quick

 Since steakhouses and fine-dining restaurants aren't among the cheapest ways to eat out in New York, New Yorkers offers other options instead.
 Fast food, street food and bakery specialties, which can also be eaten while walking, proved to be particularly suitable for everyday use.
 A true New Yorker is in a hurry.
 As a visitor you will surely notice how hectic life in the Big Apple is.

 Lunch is often “on the go” for a New Yorker.
 It has to be quick.
-The best way to do this is to buy a hot dog, sandwich, wrap, bagel, muffin or cupcake to take away.
-There are parks or other public places to eat where you can eat your lunch picnic during a short break.
-If you've got used to the New York lifestyle, your picnic will certainly taste better in the High Line Park, on the Hudson River promenade or on a park bench in Battery Park or Central Park than in one of the shops where you buy it.
-Our tip: buy a packed lunch on your tour of Manhattan and take it with you for a break on the way.
+The best way to do this is to grab a hot dog, sandwich, wrap, bagel, muffin, Cookie or buy a cupcake to go.
+For eating, there are parks or other public places where you can eat your picnic lunch during a short break.
+Once you get used to the rhythm of life in New York, your picnic will probably taste better in High Line Park, on the Hudson River promenade or on a park bench in Battery Park or Central Park than in one of the shops where you buy it Our tip: buy a packed lunch on your tour of Manhattan and take it with you for a break on the way.